Info-LK-Joe-Simon/Graph-Visualization/README.md

    * viewed screen as .jpg and adjMatrix as .csv is already possible :)

+* reset and refit view

+* client server application to share (live? screensharing?) in local network?

 * show adj matrix of graph

 * option to show knot weight